Our guide to elective home education

 Relationships with the school

 If you have had a disagreement with the school, this alone should not be a decision to take your child out of school and educate them at home.
-In these instances please speak with the headteacher or contact us to help you broker a resolution to the situation that is acceptable to you and in the child's best interest.
+In these instances speak with the headteacher or contact us to help you broker a resolution to the situation that is acceptable to you and in the child's best interest.

 Also, if you are feeling pressured into starting home education, speak to us so we can provide you with support.